Arizona State vs. USC NCAA Football Odds, Plays and Insights | November 6, 2021

 USC Stats and Trends

-- USC's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- USC's games this season have gone over the point total four times in eight opportunities (50%).

-- USC is 3-4 against the spread and 4-3 overall when the team scores more than 20.8 points.
+- USC is 3-4 against the spread and 4-3 overall when the team records more than 20.8 points.

 - The Trojans have turned the ball over two more times (14 total) than the Sun Devils have forced a turnover (12) this season.